-- No flounders have died or have experience abnormalities since February 11, in both series of tanks of normal seawater and tanks of ALPS treated water diluted with seawater.
-Current survival rate1 continues to be high at over 90% (Survival rate for tanks of normal seawater: 99%; Survival rate for tanks of ALPS treated water diluted with seawater: 99%)(as of May 18). - Since this test began on October 25, the survival rate for abalone has been approximately 70% (Survival rate for tanks of normal seawater: 75%; Survival rate for tanks of ALPS treated water diluted with seawater: 68%)(as of May 25). - On May 9, gulfweed (seaweed) was sampled and tritium concentration testing began. - Professor Kato from Aquaculture Research Institute, Kindai University came to the Fukushima Daiichi Nuclear Power Station to assess the rearing status of flounder, abalone and gulfweed currently being tested, and made the following comments.
+- We found 1 flounder has died on June 20 in the series 1 tank (normal seawater).
+No flounders have died or have experience abnormalities since June 21, in both series of tanks of normal seawater and tanks of ALPS treated water diluted with seawater.
+Current survival rate1 continues to be high at over 90% (Survival rate for tanks of normal seawater: 99%; Survival rate for tanks of ALPS treated water diluted with seawater: 99%)(as of June 22). - Since this test began on October 25, the survival rate for abalone has been approximately 60% to 70% (Survival rate for tanks of normal seawater: 71%; Survival rate for tanks of ALPS treated water diluted with seawater: 64%)(as of June 22).